MerginMaps/docs/src/dev/media-sync/index.md

 Media Sync has two sync modes: in copy mode, media files are only copied the external drive, while in the move mode, the files are copied and subsequently removed from <MainPlatformName /> project.

-Interested in using Media Sync?
-Go to <GitHubRepo id="MerginMaps/mergin-media-sync" /> repository and find out more.
+**Interested in using Media Sync?** Go to <GitHubRepo id="MerginMaps/mergin-media-sync" /> repository for more details.
 You can also follow the [Quick start guide](https://github.com/MerginMaps/mergin-media-sync/blob/main/docs/quick_start.md) to set up one way synchronisation between a new <MainPlatformName /> project and your existing bucket (MinIO or S3).